Syuf1514/cherry/README.md

 ### Requirements
 ```
 docker >= 19.03.13
+docker-compose >= 2.2.3
 ```

 ### Usage
-I suggest using different servies for different tasks, for example `cherry-jupyter` for running jupyter server and `cherry-experiment` for conducting ML experiments.
+I suggest using different services for different tasks, for example `cherry-jupyter` for running jupyter server and `cherry` for conducting ML experiments.
 Here `<service>` is any of the services defined in `docker-compose.yml`.

+First, define necessary environmental variables (`$USER_ID` and `$GROUP_ID` here, equal to your `id -u` and `id -g` respectively).
+You may store these variabled in `.env` file in your project root along with any secrets and tokens that your project needs.

 Build and run container in shell mode (for administration):
 ```